 (1) .
 An average sized church congregation (200-400 members) brings in $4.2 million annually into area businesses.
-When adding up the economic revenues of things like weddings, funerals, events, conferences, etc. the community benefits on gas-stations, restaurants, and other service industries are quite huge.
+When adding up the economic revenues of things like weddings, funerals, events, conferences, etc. (Events that churches bring into their cities) the cascading economic benefits on gas-stations, restaurants, and other service industries are quite huge.
 The financial impact of larger churches (3000-4000 members) average an economic benefit of around $11.2 million annually. – (Cnaan, 2011) – O’Reilly, David.
 “What’s a Churches’ economic worth”

 (2).
 For poverty alleviation, the average small church invests around $140,000 a year into it’s community.
 (E.g., Food shelves, free financial/legal counseling).
 Most churches give at least 10% of their budgets back to missions and outreach.
 (O’Reilly, 2011; What’s a Churches’ economic worth).

 (3).
 Large churches increase Property Values – Draw Home-owners: According to a large study (tracking over 5000 houses), houses within a half-mile of a large church generally experience a 6.27% increase in property value.
 For eg. A church with over 1500 attendees could easily draw 40 new families to relocate – especially so when a demographically young church moves into a city with below average home costs.
 (Carroll, Clauretie & Jensen, 1996), Journal of Real Estate Finance and Economics – University of Nevada in Las Vegas.

 (4).
 Churches are statistically proven to decrease crime rates – particularly decreasing levels of assault, burglary, larceny (Bainbridge 1989), as well as drug use (Fagan 2006).